omilli/omilli/README.md

   Kanban boards, sprints and to-do lists are at the core of my daily life.
 My categories have categories, and I prefer frequent communication over maintaining documentation.
 Building up ideas and then breaking them into manageable chunks is second nature, and visualizing projects as a series of tasks and sub-tasks is a core strength of mine.

-  Since 2014, I've bridged the gap between C-suite/director-level stakeholders, team members and end users, transforming their visions and issues into actionable strategies.
-I thrive on turning visions into reality and finding solutions to obscure problems.
+  Since 2014, I've bridged the gap between C-suite/director-level stakeholders, team members and end users, transforming their visions and issues into actions.
+I thrive on turning ideas into reality and finding solutions to obscure problems.
 Most things start with ambiguity.
 If I say "I don't know", it's always followed by "yet".

   I don't have a PM/Scrum certificate, but I've scaled multiple projects in a connected ecosystem and built a solid team over ten years.
 I've successfully dealt with personnel, budget, deadline, and other hurdles consistently over that period.
 Even when I'm not working I enjoy solving high level problems at speed while playing and coaching sports, or playing games like chess.
 </details>